-Rouages: “Supporting the development of projects in life sciences”
+Rouages: “Supporting the development of life sciences projects”

-Pascal Verdié is a research engineer and head of the chemistry platform Synbio3 platform specializing in the synthesis of peptides and polymers, attached to the Max Mousseron Biomolecules Institute.
+Pascal Verdié is a research engineer and head of the chemistry platform Synbio3 specializing in the synthesis of peptides and polymers, affiliated with the Max Mousseron Institute of Biomolecules.
 He supports scientists in their research projects and trains students in synthesis techniques.
-It's a job he loves, and he talks about it in Rouages, a video series produced by the University of Montpellier.
+It’s a job he loves, and he talks about it in Rouages, the video series produced by the University of Montpellier.
 Action!

-Balard Chemistry Center.
-In these long corridors where everything looks the same, each door hides a mystery and a host of questions.
-How can you tell if this room houses a breeding ground for indestructible arthropods or the biomaterial of tomorrow?
-As the morning draws to a close, Pascal Verdié reveals his treasure to us with a twinkle in his eye, hidden in a refrigerated cabinet: 4,000 synthesized compounds, characterized and used for biological testing.
-"They are all referenced with a barcode, all resulting from the team's work over the past thirty years."
+Balard Chemistry Hub.
+In these long corridors where everything seems identical, every door holds a mystery and a host of questions.
+How can you tell if this room houses a colony of indestructible arthropods or the biomaterial of the future?
+As the morning draws to a close, it is with a gleam in his eye that Pascal Verdié reveals his own treasure, hidden in a refrigerated cabinet: 4,000 compounds synthesized, characterized, and used for biological testing.
+“They are all barcoded, all the result of the team’s work over the past thirty years.”

 Molecular balance

-Researchers, doctoral researchers even industrial doctoral researchers often turn to the Synbio3 platform to synthesize or purify molecules, whether peptides or polymers.
-"This device, for example, is used for around 20,000 analyses per year.
-Translating the needs of our partners and collaborators into services is part of my job.
-Our goal is to provide them with a customized biomolecular object."
-In this mission, Pascal Verdié is supported by nine other engineers, two work-study students, and student interns.
-Contract workers may also join them on more specific projects.
-"This platform brings together professionals, skills, and equipment to support the development of projects in the life sciences."
+Researchers, doctoral researchers even industrial partners—many of them turn to the Synbio3 platform to synthesize or purify molecules, whether peptides or polymers.“This device, for example, is used for about 20,000 analyses annually.
+Translating the needs of our partners and collaborators into services is part of my role.
+Our goal is to provide them with a custom-made biomolecular product.”
+In this role, Pascal Verdié is supported by nine other engineers, two work-study students, and student interns.
+Contract workers may also join them on more ad hoc projects.“This platform brings together professionals, expertise, and equipment to support the development of life sciences projects.”

 At the border